By Maya Kushner, Esq. and Marc Emden, Esq.

 - If police officers have probable cause for the detention, they may also ask the driver to perform roadside sobriety tests, or submit to a chemical test (blood, breath, or urine) to determine his blood alcohol content (BAC).
 Refusing some of these tests may have a penalty.
 Read our FAQs on drunk driving cases to learn more.

 As with any police encounter, remember to remain calm and polite.
 Do not argue with or physically resist the officers even if you believe that they are acting unlawfully.
-Instead, let your criminal defense attorney handle the matter.
+Instead, let your Maryland DUI lawyer handle the matter.
 If the police did act unlawfully, then evidence they obtained against you will likely be suppressed (excluded from use) by the trial judge.